-The tuition and fees deductions offer similar benefits to the Lifetime Learning Credit or the American Opportunity credit, but you’ll want to comparison shop to see which one will give you the biggest break.
+The tuition and fees deductions offer similar student tax benefits to the Lifetime Learning Credit or the American Opportunity credit, but you’ll want to comparison shop to see which one will give you the biggest break.
 For instance, the tuition and fees deduction will allow you to write off specific costs; the AOC and LLC offer a flat-fee credit.
 With the tuition and fees deduction, you can take up to $4,000 off your income, subject to qualifying expenses.

 It’s possible that your parents will try to convince you that filling out your taxes with good old pen and paper is the best way to go.
 They might argue that you’re less vulnerable to an audit, or maybe even that it’s making the government’s job too easy to just accept your digital return.
 They are probably wrong.

 In most cases, this is a no-brainer for students.
 Obviously, e-filing your return is going to save you a lot of time and effort.
 For one, your return is processed much faster.
 No snail-mail turnaround times.
 That means you get a refund faster, which is probably priority number one for any kid looking to make rent money.
 You can also direct-deposit the money, so it’s whisked straight into your account.
 Furthermore, you’re probably going to actually get your taxes right: The IRS estimates that 20 percent of pen-and-paper returns are inaccurate, versus 1 percent of electronic filings.